alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ![LOGO](media/TSRCT_logo.png "TSRCT Logo")

 # Theoretic System Reasoning Conceptual Toolkit (TSRCT)
-## A Framework for AI Adoption
+## A Framework for AI Integration

 ---
 ### Executive Summary

-This white paper introduces the Theoretic System Reasoning Conceptual Toolkit (TSRCT), a comprehensive framework designed to guide organizations through the complexities of AI adoption.
+This white paper is a living document introducing the Theoretic System Reasoning Conceptual Toolkit (TSRCT), a comprehensive framework designed to guide organizations through the complexities of AI adoption.
 By addressing four critical dimensions (Contextual, Resource, Relational, and Conceptual) TSRCT provides a holistic approach to integrating AI technologies effectively.
 The framework aims to streamline strategic alignment, optimize resources, enhance relational dynamics, and reconcile diverse theoretical and practical aspects of AI adoption.
 TSRCT empowers organizations to navigate the nuanced challenges of evolving AI paradigms, ultimately enhancing competitiveness and fostering innovation.

 ### Introduction